ifanmo/spring-boot-restaurant/README.md

-# Cafe-94 Restaurant API
+# Spring Restaurant API

-## About this Repository
+## 📚 About this Repository

 This repository contains an API, created with Spring, for an all-in-one management system for a local restaurant.

 The system is comprised of multiple features that are common to retail and food outlets.

-It will provide login functionality for both customers and staff.
-Customers can create profile that includes their name, address, order history and any events they are attending.
-Staff profiles include their name, shifts and total hours worked

-Customers can check availability and book a table for a given date.
-They can also view information about the menu, create orders (in-house, takeaway and delivery), as well as book and register for catered events.

-Staff will be divided into waiters, managers, chefs and delivery drivers.
-The system will allow staff members to carry out common tasks associated with their respective roles.
-This includes handling customers' booking, event and order requests.

-Managers can also view weekly reports that include the busiest restaurant periods, most popular menu items, the staff member who worked the most hours, as well as the most active customer
+## 📋 Features

+- **Authentication Functionality**
+    - Supports both **customers** and **staff** registration and login.

+- **Customer Profiles**
+    - Name and address
+    - Order history
+    - Events attended

+- **Staff Profiles**
+    - Name
+    - Shifts
+    - Total hours worked

+- **Customer Functionality**
+    - Check table availability and book tables for a given date
+    - View menu information
+    - Create orders:
+        - In-house
+        - Takeaway
+        - Delivery
+    - Book and register for catered events

+- **Staff Roles and Tasks**
+    - Staff divided into:
+        - Waiters
+        - Managers
+        - Chefs
+        - Delivery drivers
+    - Role-based task handling:
+        - Manage table bookings
+        - Manage event bookings
+        - Accept customer orders
+        - Mark orders as complete
+        - Add special items to the menu

+- **Manager-Specific Features**
+    - Generate information for the past 7 days on:
+        - The top 5 busiest periods for bookings
+        - The top 5 most popular menu items
+        - The top 5 members of staff by hours worked
+        - The top 5 most active customers
+    - Assign shifts to staff members

-## Getting Started
+## 🛠️ Setup

 ### 1. Clone the Repository